micage/svgjstest/Readme.md

 id and two boolean flags: hasChildren and isLastChild.
 Provided solely with this information a copy of the original object is created.

-This is the basis for a lot of tree gernerating/transforming algorithms.
+This is the basis for a lot of tree generating/transforming algorithms.
 It proofs that the structure of a tree can be serialized as a sequence of two flags and the node related data and be deserialized later from this sequence.
 ```
 let node = {
-    id: "some id",
+    id: idOfThisNode,
     hasChildren = true|false,
     isLastChild = true|false,
     data: {}